kubernetes/contributor-site/content/en/blog/2025/pqc-in-k8s/pqc-in-k8s.md

 cryptographic standards is a serious concern, especially for long-lived systems.
 This is where _Post-Quantum Cryptography_ (PQC) comes in.
 In this article, I\'ll dive into what PQC means for TLS and, more specifically, for the Kubernetes ecosystem.
-We will learn what the (suprising) state of PQC in Kubernetes is and what the implications are for current and future clusters.
+I'll explain what the (suprising) state of PQC in Kubernetes is and what the implications are for current and future clusters.

 ## What is Post-Quantum Cryptography